-By the end of this chapter, you will learn the general syntax of a function template, use the syntax, and define your function template.
-You will understand how the compiler processes the template function in two separate steps.
-Then we will examine the automatic template function instantiation process by the compiler along with explicit and implicit instantiation of the same.
-Finally, we will see how we can create a separate namespace to avoid name conflict with any other function template either in the STL library or in the global namespace.
+By the end of this chapter, you will understand the general syntax of a C++ function template, learn how to apply that syntax, and define your own function templates correctly.
+You will also gain clarity on how the C++ compiler processes a function template in two distinct stages.
+The chapter then examines automatic function template instantiation performed by the compiler, including both explicit and implicit instantiation.
+Finally, we discuss how defining a function template within a separate namespace helps avoid name conflicts with other templates, whether from the Standard Template Library or the global namespace.

 Syntax of a function template